Simon-Initiative/lti_1p3/README.md

 ```

 The provider configured here is the default in-memory persistence provider which means any registrations or deployments created will be lost when your app is stopped or restarted.
-To properly maintain data across restarts you will need to specify a persistent provider such as the [EctoProvider](https://github.com/Simon-Initiative/lti_1p3_ecto_provider) or implement a custom data provider using the DataProvider behavior.
+To persist data across restarts you will need to specify a durable provider such as the [EctoProvider](https://github.com/Simon-Initiative/lti_1p3_ecto_provider) or implement a custom data provider using the DataProvider behavior.
 Refer to the [Data Providers](#data-providers) section below for more details.

 ### Jwk